Home

-The Bris of a healthy baby is done on the eighth day of life.
+The Bris is done on the eighth day of life.
 It may not be performed before the eighth day or at night.
-The eighth day is counted from and including the day of birth.
+The eighth day is including the day of birth.
 If the baby is born on a Monday the bris would then be on the following Monday.
 The only tricky part about this calculation is that the Jewish day begins at nightfall.
 Therefore, if the baby was born Monday after sunset that is really Tuesday and the Bris would be the following Tuesday.
 In the event that the baby is not in perfect health - even if not seriously ill - the Bris is delayed until both the doctor and I are in agreement as to the healthy status of the baby.

 The ceremony usually takes place at home, in a synagogue or at a catering hall.
 The decision where to hold the ceremony really depends on where the mother will be most comfortable.
 Some mothers prefer the ability to relax in the privacy of her own bedroom after the ceremony whereas some would not necessarily appreciate a lot of guests in her home after birth.

 The baby begins in the arms of the mother while two candles are lit.
 She then hands the baby to a couple to bring him closer to the ceremonial table.
-He will there be placed on the symbolic chair of Elijah (from Passover fame) to receive a blessing.
+He will then be placed on the symbolic chair of Elijah (from Passover fame) to receive a blessing.
 Afterwards he is placed on the lap of the Sandek for the actual circumcision procedure.
 Immediately following the Bris, a blessing is said over a cup of wine, and the baby receives his official Hebrew name.
 The newborn child is often named after departed relatives.
 The ceremony ends with the resounding wish of "Mazel Tov".

 The following are the honors given out at the bris.
 I have made some notes as to what is generally done however; you may feel free to choose whomever you would like to be involved.